 The giant mountain gorillas sometimes dominate chimpanzees residing in Uganda, however, Chimpanzee Safari Uganda is another major attraction of the country.
-Chimpanzees are also considered to be one of the closest relatives of human beings as they share almost 98% of human DNA.
+Chimpanzees are also one of the closest relatives to human beings as they share almost 98% of human DNA.

-Thus most of their activities are just like humans, like they tend to hug, kiss, show angry expressions, and more just like humans.
+Most of their activities are just like humans.
+For instance, they tend to hug, kiss, show angry expressions, and more just like humans.
 Here are a few tips if you are planning for a Chimpanzee Tracking in Uganda.

-Both the dry and wet season are good as in dry season chimps tracking is easier but rainy season enables discounted prices along with lower visitors.
+Both the dry and wet season are good.
+However, in the dry season chimps tracking is easier.
+On the other hand, the rainy season enables discounted prices along with lower visitors.

 Don’t go near chimps if you have any contagious diseases as chimps can catch it easily.

-Rainproof gears and hiking boots are recommended to carry as the weather is unpredictable.
+You should carry rainproof gears and hiking boots as the weather is unpredictable.

 Being a land to magnificent falls and Rivers the country offers better views of wildlife, reptiles, and birds through a boat safari.
 Here are a few places where you can enjoy the beauty of this country by getting into the water;